Grant to support the new fiscal relationship for First Nations Terms and conditions

 Primary health care

-Primary Health Care includes funding for a suite of services provided primarily to First Nations individuals, families and communities living on-reserve.
-It encompasses health promotion and disease prevention to improve health outcomes and reduce health risks, public health protection, including surveillance, to prevent and/or mitigate human health risks associated with communicable diseases and exposure to environmental hazards, and primary care where individuals are provided diagnostic, curative, rehabilitative, supportive, palliative/end-of life care and referral services.
+Primary health care includes funding for a suite of services provided primarily to First Nations individuals, families and communities living on reserve.
+It encompasses health promotion and disease prevention to improve health outcomes and reduce health risks, public health protection, including surveillance, to prevent or mitigate human health risks associated with communicable diseases and exposure to environmental hazards and primary care where individuals are provided diagnostic, curative, rehabilitative, supportive, palliative or end-of life care and referral services.

 Health infrastructure support